thomasnonis/ppse-2021/README.md

     xcode-select --install
     brew install libusb
     brew link --overwrite libusb

+### Windows:

+press the bootloader button to go in bootloader mode

+    cd build
+    cd src

+then drag and drop SALMO.uf2 into the mounted microcontroller memory (mass storage device)

 ### For all version
 After you have downloaded picotool you have to compile it: